nathanielnrn/nathanielnrn.github.io/content/projects/dla/index.md

 +++
 title = "DLA"
-description = "We created a motion controlled diffusion limited aggregation simulator using a Rasberry Pi RP2040 microcontroller." weight = 1
+description = "We created a motion controlled diffusion limited aggregation simulator using a Rasberry Pi RP2040 microcontroller.
+Published in Circuit Cellar!" weight = 1

 [extra]